pandas-dev/pandas/doc/source/getting_started/tutorials.rst

 A handy pandas `cheat sheet <http://pandas.pydata.org/Pandas_Cheat_Sheet.pdf>`_.

-Community Guides
+Community guides
 ================

-pandas Cookbook by Julia Evans
+pandas cookbook by Julia Evans
 ------------------------------

 The goal of this 2015 cookbook (by `Julia Evans <http://jvns.ca>`_) is to